nabla-ml/nabla/docs/api/ops/transfer_to.md

 ## Returns

+Tensor
-- `Tensor`: A new tensor residing on the target device.
+    A new tensor residing on the target device.